-When averaged over all three transects, the total plant cover at the slough sites did not change much.
+When averaged over all four transects, the total plant cover at the slough sites did not change much.
 However, relative abundance (Importance Value) of some of most abundant species (Mean Importance Value >2.0) changed significantly.
 In the previous sampling years, the drying trend was supplemented by an increase in relative abundance of sawgrass (Cladium mariscus ssp. jamaicense) and spikerush (Eleocharis cellulosa) and a decrease in abundance of bladderworts (Utricularia spp.)
-(Figure 13).
-However, during the latest sampling period (2011-2015), opposite trend was observed.
-Relative abundance of sawgrass significantly (Paired t-test; p < 0.001) decreased from 48.5% in 2011/2012 to 41.4% in 2014/2015 (Figure 13a).
-The mean abundance of spikerush did not differ between E3 and E4 samplings (Figure 13b).
-In contrast, within the same period the relative abundance of eastern purple bladderwort (Utricularia purpurea) doubled, from 9.5% to 18.3% (Figure 13c).
-Interestingly, mean relative abundance of the other species of bladderwort (Utricularia foliosa) increased during the same period.
-As in previous sampling years, changes in the relative abundance of another two major species, lemon bacopa (Bacopa caroliniana) and maidencane (Panicum hemotomon), were not significant (Figure 13e, f).
+(Figure 17).
+However, during the sampling period (2011-2016), opposite trend was observed.
+Relative abundance of sawgrass did not differ between E3 and E4 samplings (Figure 17a).
+The mean abundance of spikerush significantly increased (Paired t-test; p = 0.28) from 17.2% in E3 to 19.7% in E4 sampling (Figure 17b).
+In contrast, within the same period the relative abundance of eastern purple bladderwort (Utricularia purpurea) increased by more than 50%, from 9.6% to 14.8% (Figure 17c).
+Interestingly, mean relative abundance of the other species of bladderwort (Utricularia foliosa) did not show significant change during the same period (Figure 17d).
+As in previous sampling years, changes in the relative abundance of lemon bacopa (Bacopa caroliniana) was not significant (Figure 17e), while the relative abundance of maidencane (Panicum hemotomon) was less in E3 and E4 than in E1 and E4 (Figure 17f).

-Figure 13: Box-plots of major species' importance value (IV) in the slough portion of transects, averaged across all three M1, M2 & M3 transects for each sampling period.
+Figure 17: Box-plots of major species' importance value (IV) in the slough portion of transects, averaged across all four (M1-M4) transects for each sampling period.
+Different letters represent significant (pairwise t-test; p < 0.05) difference in species cover between sampling period.

-Vegetation change in Marl Prairie (2005-2016)
+3.5 Vegetation change in Marl Prairie (2005-2017)

-In contrast to the vegetation change pattern observed in slough portion of the transect M1, trajectory analysis revealed that between 2012 and 2015 sampling events, species composition on prairie portion of this transect continued to shift towards a drier type (Figure 14).
+In contrast to the vegetation change pattern observed in slough portion of the transect M1, trajectory analysis revealed that between 2012 and 2015 sampling events, species composition on prairie portion of this transect continued to shift towards a drier type (Figure 18).
 Likewise, more than 50% of sites showed that vegetation-inferred hydroperiod decreased.
-However, the magnitude of such changes in vegetation-inferred hydroperiod was much less (<30 days) than what was observed between 2006 and 2012 (>30 days) (Figure 15).
+However, the magnitude of such changes in vegetation-inferred hydroperiod was much less (<30 days) than what was observed between 2006 and 2012 (>30 days) (Figure 19).
 Instead, during the latest sampling event there were more sites showing an increase in inferred hydroperid than the sites before 2012.
 When averaged over all the sites, the mean reduction in inferred hydroperiod between 2006 and 2012 was 20 days, whereas between 2012 and 2015, it was only one day.
-Continued drying trend of some sites on M1 observed in 2014, resulted in a significant (t-test, p<0.05) increase in relative abundance (IV) of Muhly grass (Muhlenbergia capillaris ssp. filipes), Centella asiatica, but a decrease in relative abundance of some hydric species, such as Beakrush, (Rhynchospora tracyi) and Red Bacopa (Bacopa caroliniana) increased during the same period.
+Continued drying trend of some sites on M1 observed in 2014, resulted in a significant (t-test, p<0.05) increase in relative abundance (IV) of Muhly grass (Muhlenbergia capillaris ssp. filipes), Centella asiatica, but a decrease in relative abundance of sawgrass and spikerush (Appendix 1).
+In contrast, relative abundance of some hydric species, such as Beakrush, (Rhynchospora tracyi) and Red Bacopa (Bacopa caroliniana) increased during the same period.

-Figure 14: NMDS ordination bi-plots of the trajectory of centroid and the environmental vectors fitted in the ordination space.
+Figure 18: NMDS ordination bi-plots of the trajectory of centroid and the environmental vectors fitted in the ordination space.
 The ordination is based on species abundance data collected four times between 2006 and 2015 in the prairie portion of the Transect M1.
 Initial point and the end of the trajectory represent the 2006 and 2015 sampling event, respectively

-Figure 15: Change in vegetation-inferred hydroperiod between different samplings at the vegetation monitoring plots on the marl prairie portion of the Transect M1.
+Figure 19: Change in vegetation-inferred hydroperiod between different samplings at the vegetation monitoring plots on the marl prairie portion of the Transect M1.